lin1000/TwitterPublicAPI/Readme.md

 ##   Configurations
-In this sample I will leave content of twitter4j.properties as dummy data. please replace the data in twitter4j.properties with your own and make sure the .jar and .properties in a same directory.
+In this sample, I will leave content of twitter4j.properties as dummy data. please replace the data in twitter4j.properties with your own and make sure the .jar and .properties in a same directory.

 ##  Feature List